ratpack/ratpack/RELEASING.md

 ## Credentials needed

 1. Ability to edit milestones for the `ratpack/ratpack` GitHub project (it might be that only admins can do this, not sure)
-1. Credentials for oss.jfrog.org
-    1. This is your Bintray account - use the Bintray UI to ask for write permissions to the io.ratpack group in oss.jfrog.org
 1. GPG credentials/config
-    1. We use the Gradle Signing Plugin to sign the artifacts (we don't let Bintray do this) - See [the Gradle docs](https://docs.gradle.org/current/userguide/signing_plugin.html#N15692) for how to set this up
+    1. We use the Gradle Signing Plugin to sign the artifacts - See [the Gradle docs](https://docs.gradle.org/current/userguide/signing_plugin.html#N15692) for how to set this up
     1. One gotcha is forgetting to distribute your public key.
 See [here](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/#.U9rkY2MSS6N) for more info.
 If you don't do this you will get problems when syncing to Maven central.
 1. oss.sonatype.org credentials
-    1. The sync from Bintray to Central requires an account with oss.sonatype.org
     1. Create an account [for oss.sonatype.org](https://issues.sonatype.org/secure/Signup!default.jspa)
     1. Add a comment to [this JIRA ticket](https://issues.sonatype.org/browse/OSSRH-8283) with your new account, asking for permission to publish to `io.ratpack`.
-1. Bintray credentials/config
-    1. You also need Bintray credentials to publish to the Gradle Plugin Portal repo.
-You need to be a member of the Ratpack organization with permission to publish to the gradle-plugins-meta repo.
-    1. Create a gradle.properties file in the root of the Ratpack project and add properties for `ratpackBintrayUser` and `ratpackBintrayApiKey` with your Bintray details.
-This file does not get committed.
+    1. Add to ~/.gradle/gradle.properties as `ratpackOssrhUsername` and `ratpackOssrhPassword`
 1. Gradle Plugin Portal config
     1. Access to the `ratpack_team` publish key and secret.
 (Ask John or Jeff)